January 23, 2023

 • Continually learning from new, previously unseen attacks, to close the vulnerability gaps, to future proof the system

-Overall, Genuine Presence Assurance is essential for defending against the threats of today and tomorrow.
-You can read more about Genuine Presence Assurance here and the innovative Flashmark technology powering it here.
+Overall, Dynamic Liveness is essential for defending against the threats of today and tomorrow.
+You can read more about Dynamic Liveness here and the innovative Flashmark technology powering it here.

 Want to Know More About Deepfakes?